RJTLM/FIFA-World-Cup-Database-SQL-Python-Advanced-Queries/Documentation/Report.md

 WHERE P.TeamName IN ('Sweden');
 ```

-This query retrieves all records from the FootballMatch table where the team 'Sweden' participated.
-By joining the FootballMatch table with the Plays table on the MatchID, it filters the results to include only those matches involving Sweden.
+TThis is a SELECT statement combined with an INNER JOIN that retrieves all records from the FootballMatch table where the team 'Sweden' participated.
+It uses a string comparison in the WHERE clause to filter the results, demonstrating basic methods of joining tables and filtering with suitable WHERE clauses.
 This information is useful for analyzing the performance and schedule of the Swedish team, and it provides a focused dataset for anyone specifically interested in this team's matches.

 ##### Retrieve all matches with attendance greater than 50,000: